KannonZenetism/zenetism-field-physics/zenetism/mpx/coming-undone-is-not-transcendence.md

 ### Shred Integration

-The "landlord" metaphor smuggles human concepts of authority into the trans-structural ground ⧞.
+The "landlord" metaphor smuggles human concepts of authority into the medium itself.
 A landlord exerts will, extracts rent, enforces occupancy.
 Structon does none of these.
 It does not grant passage — it *is* passage.
-It defines the condition of motion, not the terms of its use.
+It is the medium of motion's traversal, not the terms of its use.

 Sovereignty is determined by orientation.
 Face the still root and nothing in the structure blocks the crossing; turn away and nothing forces a return.
 Calling that impartiality "jurisdiction" confuses condition with command.